What telephone and broadband options are available in France to second-home owners and those on a budget?

 The speed you get will depend on the local network.

 If you need it, you can normally buy an additional data allowance through your provider, or purchase a new sim card with a good data allowance.

-The downside for some maybe that calls to your mobile from your home country to you may well be more expensive to make, perhaps something you may welcome!
+The downside for some maybe that incoming calls to your mobile from your home country may well be more expensive, perhaps something you may welcome!

 Although the offer has now largely been surpassed by internet-based solutions, Orange Telecom continue to offer their fixed line service Ligne résidence secondaire.